BunnyGunGames/renpy-to-itch/README.md

 # Setup

 - [ ] Renpy: Create your game using Renpy 8.1.
     - Versions previous to 8.1 *probably* work.

 - [ ] Itch: Create a Itch.io page for your game.

 - [ ] GitHub: Add the .github folder from this project to your Github repo.
+  - This repo include a .gitignore file that is not required but may be helpful if you do not already use one.

 - [ ] GitHub: Fill out repo Settings->Secrets and Variables->Actions.
   - [ ] RENPY_SDK_VERSION